 As our daughter was headed to India in February, we started gathering things she needed to take along.
-Besides getting her passport up-dated, there was bug spray, hand-sanitizer, band-aids for blisters, soap, toilet paper, and all sorts of third-world needs.
+Besides getting her passport updated, there was bug spray, hand-sanitizer, band-aids for blisters, soap, toilet paper, and all sorts of third-world needs.

-We’ve been avoiding certain not-so-good ingredients in energy bars, so the concept of the LÄRABAR (with only 3 or 4 ingredients) works for us.
+We’ve been avoiding certain not-so-good ingredients in energy bars, so the concept of the Lärabar (with only 3 or 4 ingredients) works for us.
 Since the company sold out to General Mills, I dislike supporting a company that attempts to block GMO labeling initiatives.

-The finished product provides great energy with plenty of protein and good fat from the raw almonds to balance the natural sugars in the fruit, plus cherries and Medjool dates have some of the higher levels of anti-oxidants, minerals, and fiber.
+The finished product provides great energy with plenty of protein and good fat from the raw almonds to balance the natural sugars in the fruit, plus cherries and Medjool dates have some of the higher levels of antioxidants, minerals, and fiber.

 They would have taken me all of 12 minutes to make, except I had my food processor bin on backwards!
 I’m chuckling just thinking about that!